29 July 2019 by Simon Langley

 To help you decide on your autumn holiday, our destination experts have compiled the following collection of this season’s finest getaways.
-There’s everything from a dose of European sun to Myanmar’s hidden wonders and America’s secret ‘fall foliage’.
+There’s everything from a dose of European sun and quiet escapes to Myanmar’s hidden wonders and America’s secret ‘fall foliage’.

 1. Pousadas of Portugal